 Epstein claims that asserting advanced degrees titles within humanities and social sciences are now pathetic, bush league, and meaningless.
 He tries to begin a larger conservation within higher education.
 But his language and use of Dr. Biden to “introduce” his point make it clear that he has never had to think of the value and significance of these titles and the work to earn them from the perspective of a woman.
 What bothers me the most is that the article was clearly written from a place of male privilege.

 Historically, women have been denied opportunities to receive an education, and in many countries around the world, they are still denied that opportunity.
 Women were mostly excluded from attending college in the United States until the 19th century.
 The University of Virginia, where I attended, did not even begin full coeducation until 1969.

 Women are right to assert their earned titles.
-You claim as comedic and fraudulent is actually encouraging and uplifting for to other women to see.
-It can actually inspire other women to pursue careers in academia and women already pursuing similar path.
+You claim that her title is comedic and fraudulent, but is actually encouraging and uplifting for other women to see.
+It can actually inspire other women to pursue careers in academia and women already pursuing a similar path.
 Dr. Biden is the professional title that she earned, and she certainly does not need to drop the “doc.”